-In addition to their two children, Arias and his wife, Olga, celebrated their 54th wedding anniversary in February 2008.
-In addition to their two children, they have four grandchildren and one great-grandchild.
-His son, Rudy, was signed by Seattle in 1977 as a catcher but retired after suffering a broken jaw.
+In addition to their two children, Arias and his wife Olga, who died in 2010, had four grandchildren and one great-grandchild.
+Their son, Rudy, was signed by Seattle in 1977 as a catcher but retired after suffering a broken jaw.
 Later he was a bullpen catcher in three major-league organizations for 11 years.

-As for Rudy the elder: Living in the Miami area, his life is filled spending time with his family.
-He continues to receive mail from fans and collectors looking for autographs.
+As for Rudy the elder: Living in the Miami area during his later years, his life was filled spending time with his family.
+He continued to receive mail from fans and collectors looking for autographs.
 After being hospitalized with respiratory problems, Rodolfo Arias died on January 12, 2018.
 He was buried alongside Olga at Woodland Cemetery in Miami.

 Interviews with Rodolfo and Olga Arias, July 6, 20, and 23, 2008